Satchmo.com - New Orleans Music

 JANUARY 23

-1973 Legendary trombonist, composer and band leader Edward "Kid" Ory passed away in Honolulu, HI in 1973 at age 86; Ory was born in LaPlace, LA and began playing (banjo) in a string band there at age 11; he migrated to New Orleans circa 1911, then on to Los Angeles in 1919, where he was based for most of his career; in addition to fronting his own groups, Ory worked with Louis Armstrong, King Oliver, Jelly Roll Morton and Barney Bigard, among others; Ory will finally return to New Orleans in April of 2003, when his remains are transferred from Los Angeles for reburial at St. Louis Cemetery
+1973 Legendary trombonist, composer and band leader Kid Ory passed away in Honolulu, HI on January 23, 1973 at age 86.
+Ory was born in LaPlace, LA and began playing (banjo) in a string band there at age 11.
+He migrated to New Orleans circa 1911, then on to Los Angeles in 1919, where he was based for most of his career.
+In addition to fronting his own groups, Ory worked with Louis Armstrong, King Oliver, Jelly Roll Morton and Barney Bigard, among others.
+His 1922 recording "Ory's Creole Trombone" was added to Library of Congress National Recording Registry in 2005.
+Read more about "Ory's Creole Trombone".
+Ory finally returned to New Orleans in April of 2003, when his remains are transferred from Los Angeles for reburial at St. Louis Cemetery.
+Listen to Kid Ory music on YouTube.
+Read more about Kid Ory.

-1977 Composer of the garage rock classic "Louie, Louie" Richard Berry passed away in Los Angeles in 1997 at age 61; the Extension, Louisiana native was also a noted R&B vocalist with The Flairs, The Robins and The Coasters; he provided the male vocal on the 1955 Etta James hit "The Wallflower", aka "Roll With Me Henry"
+1977 Composer of the rock classic "Louie, Louie" and Extension, Louisiana native Richard Berry passed away in Los Angeles in 1997 at age 61.
+Berry was also a noted R&B vocalist with The Flairs, The Robins and The Coasters.
+He provided the male vocal on the 1955 Etta James hit "The Wallflower", aka "Roll With Me Henry".

-1986 The inaugural Rock & Roll Hall of Fame ceremonies were held at New York's Waldorf Astoria in 1986; inductees included Fats Domino and Jerry Lee Lewis; other inductees included Little Richard and Ray Charles, who both recorded in New Orleans in the 1950's.
+1986 The inaugural Rock & Roll Hall of Fame ceremonies were held at New York's Waldorf Astoria in 1986.
+Inductees included Fats Domino (by Billy Joel) and Jerry Lee Lewis (by Hank Williams Jr.).
+Other inductees included Little Richard and Ray Charles, who both recorded in New Orleans in the 1950's.

 JANUARY 24

-1907 Late piano great Isadore "Tuts" Washington was born in New Orleans in 1907; one of the first "kings" of New Orleans piano, Washington is considered to have influenced latter players including Fats Domino, Professor Longhair, James Booker and Dr. John
+1907 Late piano great Isadore "Tuts" Washington was born in New Orleans in 1907.
+One of the first "kings" of New Orleans piano, Washington is considered to have influenced latter players including Fats Domino, Professor Longhair, James Booker and Dr. John.
+Tuts was featured in the award-winning video "Piano Players Rarely Ever Play Together".
+He died on August 5, 1984, after having a heart attack while performing at the 1984 New Orleans World's Fair.

-1937 Soul singer and songwriter Joseph "Diamond Joe" Maryland was born in Terrebonne Parish in 1937.
+1937 Soul singer and songwriter Joseph "Diamond Joe" Maryland was born in Terrebonne Parish on on January 24, 1937.
 Maryland (working with Allen Toussaint) released a handful of singles in the 1960's before disappearing from the New Orleans music scene.
-He passed away in 2010 at age 73.
+He passed away on September 2, 2010 at age 73.
+Check out "Fair Play", "Gossip Gossip", "Moanin' and Screamin'", and "The ABC Song".

-1941 Vocalist extraordinaire Aaron Neville was born in New Orleans in 1941; Aaron has won Grammy's for his duets with Linda Ronstadt and Trisha Yearwood, and also as a member of The Neville Brothers
+1941 Vocalist extraordinaire Aaron Neville was born (Aaron Joseph Neville) in New Orleans on January 24, 1941.
+Aaron has won Grammy Awards for his duets with Linda Ronstadt and Trisha Yearwood, and also as a member of The Neville Brothers.

 JANUARY 25

-1891 String bass pioneer and bandleader Wellman Braud was born in St. James Parish, Louisiana in 1891.
+1891 String bass pioneer and bandleader Wellman Braud was born in St. James Parish, Louisiana on January 25, 1891.
 Braud was a long time member of Duke Ellington's Orchestra (1927 - 1935).
 He recorded with Ellington, Jelly Roll Morton, Bunk Johnson, Kid Ory, Sidney Bechet, Louis Armstrong, and many others.
 Braud suffered a fatal heart attack at his home in Los Angeles in 1966.

-1932 Late swamp blues harp player Moses "Whispering" Smith was born near West Brookhaven, MS in 1932; Smith moved to Baton Rouge in 1957, backing up Lightnin' Slim and Silas Hogan before recording on his own for Crowley, LA producer J.D.
-Miller; he toured Europe with Lightnin' Slim in 1972 and 1973.
+1932 Late swamp blues harp player Moses "Whispering" Smith was born near West Brookhaven, MS on January 25, 1932.
+Smith moved to Baton Rouge in 1957, backing up Lightnin' Slim and Silas Hogan before recording on his own for Crowley, LA producer J.D.
+Miller.
+He toured Europe with Lightnin' Slim in 1972 and 1973.
+Smith died in Baton Rouge, Louisiana on April 28, 1984.
+Listen to Whispering Smith music on YouTube.

 1955 Blues harmonica legend Little Walter recorded "My Babe" for the Checker label (Checker 811) in Chicago in 1955.
 The Willie Dixon penned tune hit #1 on the R&B chart in April of 1955, and held the top spot for 5 weeks.
 The backing band included Robert Lockwood Jr., Leonard Caston, Willie Dixon, and Fred Below.

-1961 Late trad jazz piano player and vocalist Sweet Emma Barrett recorded her first album, "New Orleans: The Living Legends", for the Riverside label in 1961
+1961 Late trad jazz piano player and vocalist Sweet Emma Barrett recorded her first album, "New Orleans: The Living Legends", for the Riverside label in 1961.
+She was backed by Percy Humphrey, Jim Robinson, Willie Humphrey, Emanuel Sayles, McNeal Breaux, and Josiah Frasier.

-1999 Steve Riley & the Mamou Playboys guitarist Jimmy Domengeaux was killed in a motorcycle accident near his Breaux Bridge, LA home in 1999; Domengeaux was 44
+1999 Noted Cajun, rock and blues guitarist Jimmy Domengeaux was killed in a motorcycle accident near his Breaux Bridge, LA home in 1999.
+Domengeaux worked with Warren Storm, Sheryl Cormier, John Trahan, Kermit Venable, David Greely, Steve Riley & the Mamou Playboys, and others.
+Domengeaux was 44 years old.

 JANUARY 26

-1945 Multi-talented musician and composer Loren Pickford was born in 1945.
+1945 Multi-talented musician, arranger and composer Loren Pickford was born in 1945.
+He passed away on July 10, 2023 at age 77.
+Read more here and here.

-1954 Acclaimed singer, songwriter and multiple Grammy winner Lucinda Williams was born in Lake Charles, LA in 1953
+1954 Acclaimed singer, songwriter and multiple Grammy winner Lucinda Williams was born in Lake Charles, LA in 1953.
+See lucindawilliams.com.

 1955 Shreveport, LA native Faron Young recorded "Live Fast, Love Hard, Die Young" (Capitol 3056) in Nashville in 1955.
 The song went to be the first of Young's five #1 hits.

-1983 R&B vocalist Donnie Elbert passed away in Philadelphia in 1983 at age 52; the New Orleans native had 10 tunes in the R&B charts between 1957 and 1977
+1983 R&B vocalist Donnie Elbert passed away in Philadelphia in 1983 at age 52.
+The New Orleans native had 10 tunes in the R&B charts between 1957 and 1977.
+Listen to Donnie Elbert music on YouTube.

 1986 Super Bowl XX took place at the Louisiana Superdome in New Orleans in 1986.
 Trumpeter Wynton Marsalis performed the National Anthem prior to kickoff.
 The score of the game was Chicago Bears 46, New England Patriots 10.

 1997 Super Bowl XXXI took place at the Louisiana Superdome in New Orleans in 1997.
-The pregame show featured performances by Los Del Rio, Mary Chapin Carpenter, and Beausoleil.
+The pregame show featured performances by Los Del Rio, and Mary Chapin Carpenter with BeauSoleil ("Down at the Twist and Shout").
 The score of the game was Green Bay Packers 35, New England Patriots 21.

 JANUARY 27